What is ESSENTIAL feed for a horse?Feb 09, 2021

-A horse is a 'fibre processing machine'
+A horse is a 'fibre processing animal'

-Feeding lots of hay is the best way to maintain high fibre feeding for a horse.
+Feeding lots of hay is the best way to maintain high-fibre feeding for a horse.

-How much should you feed?
+How much should you feed a horse?

-If you overfeed your horse (with too much energy) your horse will get fat.
-So unless your horse is working hard (i.e. endurance, eventing, etc.) they should need little, if any, supplementary feed.
+If you overfeed your horse (with too much energy), your horse will get fat.
+So unless your horse is working hard (i.e. endurance, eventing, etc.), they should need little, if any, supplementary feed.